TheBrightSparkDev/dev-inition/README.md

 ## not done yet
 - change code comments to this format
   - [Correct code docstring formats](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
+   - Reason I didn't do this is because the way the Python file is currently commented is alot easier to read than a docstring format although I did go through and add a general description to everyfile in a similar format to a docstring
 ## freeplay mode
 ### words to note for potential freeplay levels
    - lashed